 Once you reach your mid-20s, the days of wearing just your swimsuit all summer long begin dwindling.
 People around this age are starting to get hitched, which means that you need to stock your wardrobe full of stylish dresses and suits for every occasion to fit the many weddings that are coming your way.

 The last thing you want is to scramble for something to wear and break wedding guest attire etiquette.
-To properly prepare for wedding season and bring your style A-game to every affair, here are some important dos and don’ts of wedding guest fashion:
+To properly prepare for wedding season you can check out Avery Austin and bring your style A-game to every affair, here are some important dos and don’ts of wedding guest fashion:

 The wedding invite is your key to deciphering wedding dress code.
 First, make note of the time of day the ceremony will begin.